 Austin Air: A Medically Rated Original

 You could clean about 450 square feet with this carbon filter-enabled model that retails for about $250.
-This Honeywell model is less than 2-feet tall and weighs 21 pounds — ideal for purifying a problem room.
+This Honeywell model is less than two feet tall and weighs 21 pounds — ideal for purifying a problem room.

 Alen Breathesmart 75i: Good for an Entire Apartment